Last update - May 16th 2014

-Using the list below for the 5 different lettuce nutrition entries in our Sodium database, the highest amount of Sodium is in Lettuce, green leaf, raw which contains 28 mg of Sodium per 100g.
+Using the list below for the 5 different lettuce nutrition entries in our database, the highest amount of Sodium is found in Lettuce, green leaf, raw which contains 28 mg of Sodium per 100g.
 The lowest amount of Sodium is in Lettuce, butterhead (includes boston and bibb types), raw which in 100g contains 5 mg of Sodium.

-The median value of Sodium is in Lettuce, red leaf, raw which in 100g contains 25 mg of Sodium.
-The average amount of Sodium in 100g of lettuce, based on the list below is 15.20 mg of Sodium.
+The median value of Sodium is found in Lettuce, red leaf, raw which in 100g contains 25 mg of Sodium.
+The average amount of Sodium contained in 100g of lettuce, based on the list below is 15.20 mg of Sodium.

 From the Sodium content in lettuce list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Sodium.
 Each lettuce item can be scaled by different amounts to adjust the amounts of Sodium so that it is not just, for example, the values in 100g of Lettuce, green leaf, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.